 WELCOME PACK

-We warmly welcome you to XXXXXXXXXXXXXXXX surgery.
+We warmly welcome you to XXXXXXXX surgery.
 I am delighted you are joining our team and wish you a happy, successful, and rewarding time on placement with us.
 Your skills and experience will contribute to the delivery of outstanding healthcare to our patient population.

 The purpose of this handbook is to bring together the most important information that you need about your placement.
 It provides some background information about our team, culture, training, and development and how we behave in our relationships with patients, families, public and partners.
 Our reputation is important to us, and every team member has a contribution to make to ensure that we do our best work everyday for the people we serve.
 There is also policy and procedural content so that you have the clarity about standards that support you during your time on placement with us.